Positive contractive projections on noncommutative $\mathrm{L}^p$-spaces and nonassociative $\mathrm{L}^p$-spaces: A lifting of contractive positive projections on noncom. -spaces

 The first part of the last sentence of Theorem \ref{main-th-ds-intro-bis} is a consequence of \eqref{relevement-E_h} with $x=1$ and the second part can be deduced from Proposition \ref{Prop-fundamental} which also says that $Q$ is a Jordan conditional expectation.
 The proof is complete.

-\begin{remark} \normalfont If the contractive projection $P \co \L^p(M) \to \L^p(M)$ is completely copositive, then by Theorem \ref{Th-relevement-cp}, the above faithful positive normal unital projection $Q_h \co M_h \to M_h$ is also completely copositive, hence decomposable within the meaning\footnote{\thefootnote.
+\begin{remark} \normalfont If the contractive projection $P \co \L^p(\cal{M}) \to \L^p(\cal{M})$ is completely copositive, then by Theorem \ref{Th-relevement-cp}, the previous faithful positive normal unital projection $Q_h \co \cal{M}_h \to \cal{M}_h$ is also completely copositive, hence decomposable within the meaning\footnote{\thefootnote.
 A map is decomposable if it is the sum of a completely positive map and a completely copositive map.
-This notion is different of the one of \cite {ArK} and \cite{Arh1}.} of \cite[Definition 1.2.8]{Sto5}.
-By \cite[Theorem 2.2.4]{Sto5}, we conclude that the $\JW$-algebra $Q((M_h)_\sa)$ is necessarily reversible.
-Recall that by \cite[Corollary 4.30]{AlS2}, a $\JW$-algebra $A$ is reversible if and only if the $\I_2$ summand of $A$ is reversible.
+This notion is different of the one of \cite {ArK23} and \cite{Arh22}.} of \cite[Definition 1.2.8]{Sto13}.
+By \cite[Theorem 2.2.4]{Sto13}, we conclude that the $\JW$-algebra $Q((\cal{M}_h)_\sa)$ is necessarily reversible.

 \end{remark}